fisodd/www-fisodd-com/content/post/right-place.rst

 A storage closet was cleared out to become a "computer lab" with an full sized table dedicated to hold this 60 pound electronic beast and all of its various support units.
-The only display was a small CRT with at most 16 lines of text along with a modified typewriter attached that could be used to dump out hardcopy, and all the "storage" was on cassette tapes.
+The only display was a small monochrome CRT with at most 16 lines of text along with a modified typewriter attached that could be used to dump out hardcopy, and all the "storage" was on cassette tapes.
-And yet, this system was clearly personal in nature, it booted in seconds into an interactive environment,
+And yet, this system was clearly personal in nature |--|
-|--| even if the display was small the updates were immediate,
+it booted in seconds into an interactive environment.
-and the system was effective.
+Even if the display was small, the updates were immediate, and the system was quite effective.

 The question for my school was what to do with this thing?
 Our math teacher got us all to go through the steps